edgedb/easy-edgedb/README.md

 }
 ```

-And now when we try to insert a `PC` with a name that is too long, it will refuse with `ERROR: ConstraintViolationError: name must be no longer than 30 characters.`
+Then when we try to insert a `PC` with a name that is too long, it will refuse with `ERROR: ConstraintViolationError: name must be no longer than 30 characters.`

 One particularly flexible constraint is called `expression on`, which lets us add any expression we want (in brackets).
 Let's say we need a type `Lord` for some reason later on.
 We can constrain the type to make sure that its `name` always contains the string `Lord`.
 We can write it like this: